 Step into this rural museum of Aurlandsfjord, open doors, and explore!

-5. Visit Aurland Shoe Factory, home of the original penny loafers!
+5. Discover Aurland shoes, the original penny loafers!

 The world-famous Aurland shoes are again something we should thank Salmon Lords for!
 In those times, when they were exploring the great Norwegian outdoors while looking for fish, their boots were quickly wearing off.
 The shoe repair was in demand, and locals responded!

 Aurland became the shoemaker village!
 In the industry’s heyday, after the 1930s, 19 independent makers were employing nearly a hundred families.
 They were producing 100 thousand pairs of Aurland shoes a year!
 Most of them closed down at the end of the 1960s when shoemakers retrained to work in the hydropower plant.

 Andreas and Inga Wangen established Aurland Shoe Factory in 1939.
 Today, with its five shoemakers, it is the only surviving factory in the area still making the Aurland shoe by hand.
 They have had no competition since 1986.